Extending the Observational Frequency Range for Gravitational Waves in a Pulsar Timing Array: Perturbation of EMW

 where $\tensor{\tilde{C}}{^{a}_{bc}}\equiv\frac{1}{2}\ii\left(k_{b}\tensor{\tilde{h}}{^{a}_{c}}+k_{c}\tensor{\tilde{h}}{^{a}_{b}}-k^{a}\tilde{h}_{bc}\right)$, and the integration over domain $\mathcal{V}$ is defined by

 excluding the case of $\kappa^{a}=\lambda^{a}$ from $\mathcal{V}$, in which the right-hand side of \cref{eq:eq_of_X} vanishes.
 The solution $X$ consists of homogeneous solution $X^{\mathrm{p}}$ and particular solution $X^{\mathrm{h}}$.
-As shown in \cite{park_observation_2021}, the particular solution is obatined by
+As shown in \cite{park_observation_2021}, the particular solution is obtained by

 where $\tilde{X}^{\mathrm{p}}$ is

 We define its field strength as

 where $\tilde{Y}^{\mathrm{p}}$ is